 - 1. In Server Definition List, click Add. - The Add Server dialog box is displayed.
 Enter the server name, FQDN name, or IP address of the second server, and then click OK.
 The second server (server2) is added to the Server Definition List. - 3.
 For the hybrid disk configuration, add the third server (server3) in the same way. - 4.
-For the hybrid disk configuration, click Settings in the Server Group.
-Server Group dialog box is displayed.
-Click Add to display the Server Group Definition dialog box and enter server group name (svg1) in the Name box.
-And then click Next. - 5.
+For the hybrid disk configuration, follow the procedure in "1-3 Create a server group." - 5.
 Click Next.